aidtopia/AidtopiaSerialAudio/extras/serial_audio_players.md

 ### Electrical Connections

-The Catalex-style players are straightforward to connect to the microcontroller.
+The Catalex-style players are straightforward to connect to a 5-volt microcontroller.

-The DFPlayer Minis, as well as the ones that look like it, have some non-obvious requirements worth seom attention.
+The DFPlayer Minis, as well as the ones that look like it, have some non-obvious requirements worth some attention.

 #### Power